RuiAAPeres/SaferFonts/README.md

 myLabel.font = UIFont(name: ArialMT.Default.rawValue, size: 14)!
 ```

-As you might have noticed by now, SaferFont is not a 3rd party library that you can just get using Carthage or Cocopods, but an approach and a database of fonts that you can freely use.
+As you might have noticed by now, SaferFont is not a 3rd party library that you can just get using Carthage or Cocopods.
+It would be a significant burden to use a library with dozens of fonts, when you just need one or two.
+So instead, this can be viewed as an approach and a database of fonts that you can use.

 ###ArialMT